Reference architectures

 High Availability ensures every component in the GitLab setup can handle failures through various mechanisms.
 However, to achieve this is complex, and the environments required can be sizable.

-For environments serving 3,000 or more users we generally recommend that a HA strategy is used as at this level outages have a bigger impact against more users.
+For environments serving 3,000 or more users, we generally recommend using an HA strategy.
+At this level, outages have a bigger impact against more users.
 All the architectures in this range have HA built in by design for this reason.

 Do you need High Availability (HA)?

-As mentioned above, achieving HA does come at a cost.
+As mentioned previously, achieving HA comes at a cost.
 The environment requirements are sizable as each component needs to be multiplied, which comes with additional actual and maintenance costs.

-In general then, we’d only recommend you employ HA in the following scenarios:
+As a general guideline, employ HA only in the following scenarios:

 • When you have 3,000 or more users.